rabbitmq/rabbitmq-server/deps/rabbitmq_cli/COMMAND_TUTURIAL.md

 ```

 Switches specify long arguments names and types, aliases specify shorter names.

-You can see there is no `vhost` switch there.
+You might have noticed there is no `vhost` switch there.
 It's because `vhost` is a global
-switch and will be available for any command in the CLI. (see [Global arguments])
+switch and will be available to all commands in the CLI: after all, many things
+in RabbitMQ are scoped per vhost!.
+(More on this in the [Global arguments] section below)

-`switches/0` and `aliases/0` callbacks are optional.
+Both `switches/0` and `aliases/0` callbacks are optional.
 If your command doesn't have shorter argument names, you can omit `aliases/0`.
-If the command doesn't have specific named arguments at all, you can omit both functions.
+If the command doesn't have any named arguments at all, you can omit both functions.

 We've described how the CLI should parse commands, now let's start describing what
 the command should do.

+### Command Banner

 We start with the `banner/2` function, that tells a user what the command is going to do.
-If you call the command with `--dry-run` argument, it will only print the banner,
+If you call the command with with `--dry-run` argument, it would only print the banner,
-without running the command.
+without executing the actual command:

 ```
   def banner([qname], %{vhost: vhost,